OpenBSD Blog #12: Multiple OpenBSD httpd instances with multiple chroots

 awesome for security, but annoying for my weirdo internal home

-capacity drive mounted outside of /var/www/.
+capacity drive mounted outside of /var/www/ or serve a local test copy

 I made a copy of /etc/httpd.conf called